opattison/olivermakes/about/index.md

 I worked alone on this site for a few weeks in October and November 2014.
 I would like to thank [Jean](http://jeancflanagan.com) for input.

-My process for designing the site mostly involves starting out with a handful of sketches, writing a few notes and then diving into a text editor and browser to get it working.
+My process for designing the site mostly involves starting out with a handful of sketches, writing some notes and then diving into a text editor and browser to get it working.
+I have skipped mockups and high-fidelity compositions in favor of sketching, and then iterative HTML/CSS prototyping that can be worked into finished code as the project progresses.

+I target small-screens first (commonly known as “mobile-first”), so I make sure to check with a variety of devices as I go along.
+Working with fewer assumptions about device types informs the design process – it is easier to design with empathy and flexibilty with a responsive and iterative process.

 ### Typography